Sean McManus (television executive): Career at CBS

-McManus was named president, CBS News, in October 2005, and continued to serve concurrently as president of sports.
-As president of news, he oversaw building of a new newsroom and control room in New York and created the series CBS Reports: Children of the Recession.
+McManus was named president of CBS News in October 2005 and continued to serve concurrently as president of sports.
+As president of news, he oversaw building of a modern newsroom and control room in New York and created the series CBS Reports: Children of the Recession.

-He is executive producer of Inside the NFL on Showtime.
+He was executive producer of Inside the NFL on Showtime.

+In September 2023, McManus announced that he would be stepping down from his position as Chairman of CBS Sports the following April with CBS Sports President David Berson succeeding him.

 Awards

-McManus has won 15 Emmy Awards and the Cynopsis Sports Media Legacy Award.
+McManus has won 22 Emmy Awards and the Cynopsis Sports Media Legacy Award.
 He was inducted into the Broadcasting & Cable Hall of Fame in 2010 and the Sports Broadcasting Hall of Fame in 2016.

 Personal life and family

 McManus is the son of sportscaster Jim McKay (Jim McKay's legal surname was McManus).
 He lives in Connecticut with his wife and children.